langdoc/FRechdoc/README.md

 # FRechdoc

-Technical documentation about tools used in Freiburg language documentation projects
+Technical documentation about tools and conventions used in Freiburg based language documentation projects.